aatifsohel/100-days-of-code/round-2-log.md

 ### R2D53 - June 02, 2023
 Today, I learned about modern javascript development (overview) and modules in javascript.
 Javascript bundlers, transpiling or polyfilling and importing third party modules or packages.
 I only study theory lectures.

+### R2D54 - June 03, 2023
+Today, I learned importing and exporting modules in javascript.
+To work with modules you need to add type attribute in the HTML file in the script tag.
+Named export and default exports.
+I studied about an hour.